vprnet/next/README.md

 VPR Next is Vermont Public Radio's 2016 capital campaign.
 This site was designed by [Oxbow](http://www.oxbow.co/#intro).

-## Instructions for the end of the Capital Campaign

-Hello!
-When VPR reaches successful completion of the goal, here's what someone will need to do:

-1. On line 5 of `templates/_tracker.html`, change the $ amount raised.
-1. In that same file on line 12, change the image src to: `./static/img/100.png`
-1. Push to production: `python app/index.py build`
-1. CELEBRATE!

 ## Notes on the Project

 ### One-time setup work: